 "The Greatest Show on Earth" won top honors.
 Ironically it was Cecil B. DeMille’s only Oscar of his career.
 Before TV, the Oscars ceremony included a dinner and an hour of dancing before the awards were presented.

-1959- Disney released The Shaggy Dog, their first live action comedy hit.
+1959- Disney released The Shaggy Dog, their low budget live action comedy hit.

 1962- The first Pillsbury Doughboy commercial.